Daily Holy Bible Reading on Genesis 4:7 M

 Chapter 4

-This is where the quality of offering matter.
+This is where the quality of offering matters.

 Accordingly, Cain’s offering was from the inferior portions of the crop, while Abel’s only the finest of his flock.
-Thus, rejection and acceptance as the turn of events are the consequences.
+Thus, acceptance vs. rejection as the turn of events are the end results.

 V. 7 on sin. “… you can conquer it.”
-Contrary to misleading teaching or doctrine that sin cannot be overcome.
+Contrary to misleading teaching or doctrine in the Greek book — New Testament, that sin cannot be overcome.

 1 Now the man knew his wife Eve, and she conceived and bore Cain, and she said, “I have acquired a man with the Lord.”